ecsec/open-ecard-ios/README.md

 ### Prerequisite
 For usage, a pre-built OpenEcard.framework is needed, which has to be added to the project.

-This project contains a most likely broken link to show how the framework can be added.
-However it might be necessary to add it via XCode to make it aware of its existance.
-Please refer to [open-ecard project](https://github.com/ecsec/open-ecard) on github for getting the framework.
+A zipfile containing the framework can be found as asset at [open-ecard releases](https://github.com/ecsec/open-ecard/releases) sincd version 2.1.1

+The framework can also be obtained via cocoapods.
+See: [Podfile](AlertController/Podfile)

-### Starting
+### Starting the demo
 1. Clone the project
+1. With command line navigate to AlertController and type
+    ```pod isntall```
-2. Open the project in XCode
+1. Open iOS\_OeC\_testApp.xcworkspace in XCode
-3. Adjust the symbolic link "OpenEcard.framework" to reference an existing instance of the framework
-4. Start using
+1. Start using

 ---------------------